Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-xFZfkjY3J0c.md

 ---
-title: "August 25th, 2020 Livestream Q&A: When will you ad UI for the Steam Geyser Power Plant?"
+title: "August 25th, 2020 Livestream Q&A: When will you add UI for the Steam Geyser Power Plant?"
 date: "2020-08-25"
 layout: transcript
 topics: